healde/Excel-VBA/importation/README.md

 <br>

-If a filter must be applied on large scale tables from Excel file, it is then wiser to use the provider that is dedicated to **Power Query** for getting better performances.
+With the providers that are described here, it is possible to wrap the ordered table (which can be the target or its result through a query) into a SQL command.
+But as I understood AI's course, unlike when **Power Query** is used, the engines of these providers fetch the full table before applying SQL filters.
+If a filter is attempted on large-scale tables from Excel file, it is then wiser to use m-formulas for getting better performances.
 [follow up](#Queries-follow-up)

 The resulting `.workbookConnection` object which is accessible within Vba also get `.connectionType` property.
 See [XlConnectionType enumeration](https://learn.microsoft.com/en-gb/office/vba/api/excel.xlconnectiontype).